Sponsored link

 King Ubu’s cartoonish ascent to the throne in Poland, starting with an assassination of his predecessor, parodies Shakespeare’s Macbeth and Napoleon’s militarism as it unleashes on the stage an arrogant, self-centered, irrational crybaby named Ubu.
 He is pear-shaped, because in a French pun by Jarry, “Father” Ubu is “Pere” Ubu.
 In 1896, the Paris premiere of the play provoked an audience riot with its first word (“merdre,” a French variant of “shit”).
 Ubu’s bad behavior subsequently was praised as an avant-garde landmark in theatre history.

-Unfortunately for the public and the theatre world, Trump has taken his Ubu act off-stage, beyond the campaign platform and the debating hall, and turned the rest of the world into his stage.
+Unfortunately for the public and the theatre world, Trump has taken his Ubu act off-stage, beyond the campaign platform and the debating hall, and turned the rest of the world into his theater of cruelty.

 Those of us who have indulged in theatrical arts, particularly stage satire, now have to watch Trump spoil a once perfectly enjoyable stage role.
 It’s no longer satire or comedy, as tens of millions of citizens vote for him and give his threats and bullying high approval ratings.
-Some Trumpists took a jail sentence for crimes committed on his behalf on January 6, 2020.
-Corporate executives and tech leaders celebrate the generous tax cuts he gave them, and expect more of the same, whereas Jarry’s Ubu heavily taxed his subjects.
+Some Trumpists took a jail sentence for crimes committed on his behalf on January 6, 2021.
+Corporate executives and tech leaders celebrate the generous tax cuts he gave them, and expect more of the same (whereas Jarry’s Ubu heavily taxed his subjects).
 While Jarry’s Ubu ascends to the throne by helping assassinate his country’s leader, the new Ubu came into power after surviving an assassination attempt.
 He now hints that God is his bodyguard, and some Evangelicals agree.
-Trump should not be mistaken for Ubu, although both are prone to temper tantrums, rants, and extreme self-esteem.

 René Auberjonois, ‘Ubu roi’ (detail), 1935.
 Musée cantonal des Beaux-Arts, Switzerland